manzinello/mailgo/README.md

 ### cc, bcc, body and subject

-**mailgo** also supports cc, bcc, subject and body in no-spam installation using the parameters:
+**mailgo** also supports cc, bcc, subject and body in spam-less installation using the parameters:

 - `data-cc-address` and `data-cc-domain` to recreate cc: `data-cc-address@data-cc-domain`
 - `data-bcc-address` and `data-bcc-domain` to recreate bcc: `data-bcc-address@data-bcc-domain`